josephwww/cits3403Project2019/README.md

 # cits3403Project2019
 Author:22289267 HONGFENG WANG 22037457 CHANGAN ZHANG

-# design and development of the application
+# Design and development of the application
 The application provides five main fuctions to the users, which are Registration, Log in, Vote, Result, Admin.
 At the about page, we provide ajax javascript to view the result without redirecting.
 Firstly, user needs to register a account and log in.
 The username and email are unique in the sqlite database.
 In case of forgetting the password, we provide reseeting password through the email.